-For over 10 years, I released my inner ham by singing in the Broadway Chorus, a community choral group that mounts an annual musical revue in June (as well as a smaller December show).
-My experience with the Broadway Chorus emboldened me to further explore the world of theatre, which led to my first stage role in 2002 as the comic villain Ebenezer Humbug in a community theatre production entitled “The Plight Before Christmas”.
-Spring of 2006 found me with an agent for film and TV work, heading out on auditions.
-And to date, I’ve appeared in several commercials plus an episode of “Untold Stories of the ER”.
-I hope to continue down this path and see how far I can go!
+For over 10 years, I released my inner ham by singing in The Broadway Chorus, a community choral group that mounts two shows a year featuring an original script and a selection of Broadway and pop songs (with an original tune or two usually included as well).
+My experience with this group emboldened me to further explore the world of theatre, which led to my first stage role in 2002 as the comic villain Ebenezer Humbug in a community theatre production entitled “The Plight Before Christmas”, produced by Footlight Theatre.
+Acting classes and an agent search followed, and in spring of 2006 I had an agent for film and TV work and was going out on auditions!

 I am quite the retrophile, with a high regard for anything from the 50’s and 60’s.
 I maintain a hefty record collection and especially love the sounds of the jazz crooners I grew up listening to – like Ella Fitzgerald and Sarah Vaughan.
 But I also love pop, new wave and – yes – disco.
 Thrift and vintage stores are always a good place to find me.
 And I am not sure if I should be proud or ashamed of this, but I have a working 8-track and sort-of-working Beta VCR.
 Yes, old formats never die, they just end up at my place!

 I can play piano by ear fairly well, and I made some progress on the clarinet, but these days I’m focused on the ukulele, thanks to a neighbour who introduced me to the monthly ukulele night at Our Town Cafe.
-You can find some videos of my performances there in the Videos section!
+You can find see one of my performances there in the Videos section!